Living with climate change in the margins, A story of shifting sense of self,

 On a June morning, we are talking to her again and ask what it was like when she first moved to Nehru Nagar on getting married, which was 40-45 years ago.
 'It was all jungle, was garden.
 There were trees all around here.
 All of it has been cut down and then these apartments were made.'
 At some point she talks about the material evolution of her house and also remarks that her house runs hot 'because it is a single storey, there is nothing upstairs (to insulate it)'.
 Later, we ask about heat and about her work, and she talks about sweating and feeling 'absolutely restless'.
 She says 'because of the heat, we don't light the stove (to heat coal for ironing clothes) these days.
 No, it is very hot.
 I am unable to (iron clothes) anymore now.
 Food also – I cook it somehow or another.'

 There are several different things at play here, which interact with each other.
 Surely, the microclimate in the vicinity of her house has altered over the last 45 years with trees cut down to build multi-storeyed apartment buildings creating an urban heat island.
 An altered microclimate renders sitting outdoors less effective as a coping practice against heat.
 It is also clear that Sm makes trade-offs between her body, health and livelihood, and there is something of a nonchalance and resignation in it.
+By June the heat is bad enough for her to stop ironing clothes, with effects on livelihood and income.
+The heat also hinders unpaid carework needed for everyday sustenance – like cooking food.
+While one sees clearly that heat bothers her, its causal relation to climate change (CC) is not directly evident.
+What then is critical in the story we are seeing emerge?
+Let me explain.

 Understanding Slow-Onset Climate Change